pmohinder/platform-docs/13_Rest_API/Readme.md

 ```

 ### Configure email sender and recipients for alerts
-Updates the email configuration used by PolyLogyx platform user to send emails for alerts.
+Updates the email configuration used by EclecticIQ ER platform user to send emails for alerts.
 **URL:** https://<BASE_URL>/email/configure
 **Request Type:** POST
 **Example Request Format:**